carlag-raft/raft-exercise/README.md

 1. Product Owner sets forth goals of the project (15 minutes)
 2. Group discusses project’s priorities (15 minutes)
+3. Scope and Deliverables (30 minutes)
-3. Scope/Deliverables - The product owner shares high-level goals for the project over the coming period (30 minutes)
+   - The product owner shares high-level goals for the project over the coming period
    - Discussion of project deliverables
-4. Group colloborates to come up with high level functional and non-functional requirements (1 hour)
+4. Group collaborates to come up with some initial level requirements (1 hour)
+   - Groupd discusses functional and non-functional requirements
    - Group further discusses and reviews scope areas
 5. State what must happen for the project to be considered successful (30 minutes)
-   - Project goals and the success criteria
+   - Define sucess criteria

 Day 3
 Time: 2 hours